octoxalis/contextual-css/examples/tutorial/tutorial.md

 ## Universal selector
-The `<uni>` tag, not defined in the HTML5 standard, is used to get the behavior of the universal CSS selector.
+The `<uni>` tag, not defined in the HTML5 standard, is used to emulate the behavior of the universal CSS selector.
 It can be nested inside any tag (see line 5).

+**However, this universal selector-tag should be avoid as much as possible because it goes against the direct parent-child relationship between the elements of the HTML structure enforced by Contextual-CSS**.

 ## HTML structure

 **Contextual-CSS** is driven by the HTML structure of a page (or fragment).
 But a single HTML block can't express all the possible states of the contained tags.
 Therefore, it is sometimes necessary to duplicate a block to insert variations of the basic ruleset declarations.<br/>
 For instance, in the `html.context.html` file there is one variant (denoted by an HTML comment) of the basic `<a>` block:

 ```html
 <aside>
   <a>